 CELEBRATE WITH US!

-The carnival, presented by Butler Amusements, Arts and Crafts and Commercial Vendors and Food Booths will be open all three days!
+The carnival, Arts and Crafts, and Commercial Vendors and Food Booths will be open all three days!
 Main stage entertainment with paid admission.

 Visit the Lompoc Valley Festival Association for more information.

 No pets permitted in the park during the festival.

 Admission is $5, but free on Friday before 1pm, kids 12 and under are free all weekend, and Sunday all Mothers get in free in celebration of Mothers Day!